T4P4N/t4p4n.github.io/_posts/2022-09-13-rails-active-storage-custom-key-or-path-s3.md

 and not to mention that we also don't have directories (which is essentially just keys separated by backslashes).

-But there's one issue this approach  if we use `original_filename` in the key:
+But there's one issue this approach  if we use `original_filename` in the key like this:
 ```ruby
 image_file = params[:image]
 user.profile_pic.attach(